My wedding attire

 rituals, and family vows.
 I have performed weddings, civil unions,

 and vow renewals.
-I have also performed a double ceremony,
+I have also performed several double ceremonies,

 and shared officiant duties with another pastor.